MobilityData/gbfs/gbfs.md

 --------------------------- | ----------------------- | ----------
 gbfs.json                   | Optional                | Auto-discovery file that links to all of the other files published by the system.
 This file is optional, but highly recommended. system_information.json     | Yes                     | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone station_information.json    | Conditionally required  | Mostly static list of all stations, their capacities and locations.
-Either (station_information.json and station_status.json) or free_bike_status.json should be provided. station_status.json         | Conditionally required  | Number of available bikes and docks at each station and station availability.
-Either (station_information.json and station_status.json) or free_bike_status.json should be provided. free_bike_status.json       | Conditionally required  | Describes bikes that are available in non station-based systems.
-Either (station_information.json and station_status.json) or free_bike_status.json should be provided. system_hours.json           | Optional                | Describes the hours of operation for the system system_calendar.json        | Optional                | Describes the days of operation for the system system_regions.json         | Optional                | Describes the regions the system is broken up into
+Required of systems utilizing docks. station_status.json         | Conditionally required  | Number of available bikes and docks at each station and station availability.
+Required of systems utilizing docks. free_bike_status.json       | Conditionally required  | Describes bikes that are available for rent.
+Required of systems that don't utilize docks or offer bikes for rent outside of stations. system_hours.json           | Optional                | Describes the hours of operation for the system system_calendar.json        | Optional                | Describes the days of operation for the system system_regions.json         | Optional                | Describes the regions the system is broken up into